This material (including images) is copyrighted!. See my copyright notice for fair use practices.

 Our Sun wobbles because of the gravity of the planets orbiting it.
 Most of the wobble is due to Jupiter which contains more mass than all of the other planets combined.
 However, the wobble is tiny!
 Because the Sun is over a thousand times more massive than Jupiter, the center of mass is over a thousand times closer to the Sun, or about 47,000 kilometers above the surface of the Sun (this distance is less than 7% the radius of the Sun).
 Despite the tiny wobble, astronomers on planets orbiting nearby stars could detect this wobble using the same technology we have here on Earth if they observed the Sun's motion very carefully over a couple of decades.
 The stronger the gravity between the star and exoplanet, the larger will be the wobble of the star and the easier to detect.
 Therefore, the astrometric technique is well-suited to finding massive jovian exoplanets close to their parent stars.
 Because of the distorting effect of the Earth's atmosphere, no exoplanets have been found using this technique using ground-based telescopes (at the time of writing).
-The now-canceled SIM Lite mission was to use this technique and the Gaia mission, scheduled to launch in October 2013, will use this technique.
+The now-canceled SIM Lite mission was to use this technique and the Gaia mission, launched in December 2013 uses this technique.

 Another signature of an exoplanet would be doppler shifts in the star's spectral lines as they orbit their common center of mass.
-The doppler shift technique (also sometimes called the radial velocity technique) has been the easiest and most prolific way to find exoplanets so far.
-At of the time of writing almost 500 exoplanets have been found using the doppler shift technique.
+The doppler shift technique (also sometimes called the radial velocity technique) has been the easiest way to find exoplanets so far.
+At of the time of writing almost 570 exoplanets have been found using the doppler shift technique.
 Like the astrometric technique, the doppler shift technique is well-suited to finding massive jovian exoplanets close to their parent stars.
 However, in late 2012 astronomers were able to refine the technique enough to detect an exoplanet around Alpha Centauri B (the slightly smaller of the two stars at the center of the closest star system to us) that is just 1.13 times the mass of the Earth.
 It produces the smallest doppler star wobble detected so far, just 0.51 meter per second or about the speed of a baby crawling.

 In another milestone of the technique, astronomers announced in late June 2013 after several years of radial velocity measurements of a nearby star Gliese 667C (just 22 light years away), the discovery of three exoplanets orbiting in the habitable zone of the star.
 The habitable zone is the region around a star in which an exoplanet's surface would be not too hot nor too cold for liquid water to exist on the surface.
 While other exoplanets have been found in the habitable zones of stars, especially by the Kepler mission discussed below, this was the largest number of exoplanets in a habitable zone so far, and for Gliese 667C, very likely the largest number of exoplanets possible in its habitable zone (so the habitable zone is said to be "dynamically packed").
 In our solar system there is just one habitable planet, Earth.
 Mars might have been habitable if it was bigger to retain a thicker atmosphere and have plate tectonics working on it for long-term habitability.
 Gliese 667C is a low-mass star, smaller than our Sun and those cooler, lower mass stars are more common in the Galaxy than stars like the Sun.